great gift idea for that special fancier is a Siegel's Gift

 them robust and healthy throughout this season.

-Remember that optimum nutrition for youngsters now will maximize
+Optimum nutrition for youngsters now will maximize their racing

 Ed's suggestions follow...